semgrep/semgrep-docs/docs/semgrep-cloud-platform/semgrep-assistant-code.md

 * How to receive notifications or comments from Semgrep Assistant

 :::info Feature maturity
 * This feature is in **private beta**.
-If you’d like to join the waitlist, visit [Semgrep Assistant Beta Request](https://get.semgrep.dev/Assistant-Beta-Request.html).
+If you’d like to join the wait list, visit [Semgrep Assistant Beta Request](https://get.semgrep.dev/Assistant-Beta-Request.html).
 * You or your developers may encounter rough edges.
 This includes inaccurate recommendations or broken text.
 Please leave feedback on the PR comments from Semgrep Assistant to help the Semgrep team improve Semgrep Assistant.
 :::